 All of the prices listed on next to the parts are pulled from Amazon.
 In reality, if you want to get the absolute lowest price possible, you can use PC Part Picker to help you find the best deals on parts across all online retailers.

-However, for the sake of convenience, I’ve listed everything from Amazon.
+However, for the sake of convenience, I’ve listed everything on Amazon.
 This is partly because Amazon typically has just as good of prices as the other online retailers out there and if you already have an Amazon Prime membership, you can get free two-day shipping on your order and, thus, get your components more quickly.

 Another thing to note is that this build does not come with an optical drive.
 And, that means you’ll just have to install your copy of Windows using the USB flash drive provided.